gentspachiou/mask_detection/README.md

 it is trained further on a limited dataset of face masks annotated in Colab (in this case just 25 images).

-After transfer learning and training on the new images the model is used to detect images of faces with masks.
+After transfer learning and training on the new images the model is used to detect images of faces wearing masks.

 Furthermore if given a correctly annotated XML format images, a script is provided to obtain bounding box coordinates and feed them directly to the the model for training or inference.